This Remote Island Getaway is the Maritimes’ Best-Kept Secret

-The 10 Best Things to Do in the Magdalen Islands
+Welcome to the Magdalen Islands

-1. Strike a Pose at a Lighthouse
+Strike a Pose at a Magdalen Islands Lighthouse

 An estimated 500 vessels sank in the waters surrounding the Magdalen Islands during the 18th and 19th centuries—a sobering stat with implications felt to this day, as almost every Madelinot is a descendant of a shipwreck survivor.
 Lighthouses have remained crucial to the identity of the islands, and understandably so.
 There are six working lighthouses tourists can visit, each one easily accessible.
 Our nomination for the most picture-perfect lighthouse goes to the Borgot Lighthouse, located on Étang du Nord.
 This Instagram-worthy red-and-white structure may be a modern-day replica of the 1874 original, but that doesn’t make it any less awe-inspiring.

-2. Step Back in Time at a Smokehouse
+Step Back in Time at a Smokehouse

 In the 1940s and 50s, the Magdalen Islands produced 15-million pounds of smoked herring every year.
 Between its old-fashioned smokehouse and gleefully literal name, visiting Le Fumoir d’Antan (French for “The Smokehouse of Yesteryear”) is a glimpse of what that heyday would have been like.
 Even Le Fumoir’s method of smoking—fish is cured with salt, then cold-smoked with birch wood for up to four months—has remained the same for three generations of the Arseneau family.
-Historical significance aside, it’s the addictive flavours—and incredible selection, including mackerel, cod, sturgeon, trout, razor clams and pork—that make this family business one of the top 10 things to do in the Magdalen Islands.
+Historical significance aside, it’s the addictive flavours—and incredible selection, including mackerel, cod, sturgeon, trout, razor clams and pork—that make this family business one of the top things to do in the Magdalen Islands.

 Magdalen Islands travel tip: Looking for a quick snack on your trip?
 Serve up Fumoir d’Antan’s marinated mackerel on good bread topped with brie cheese and partnered with a port wine.
 In a word: delectable.

 Soak Up the Sun at Dune du Sud

 In a place renowned for its tranquility, it’s tough to single out the most peaceful spot on the Magdalen Islands, but Dune du Sud (French for “South Beach”) must surely be a contender.
 An 18-kilometre stretch of white sand and calm waters, the beach is made all the more striking thanks to the gorgeous red sandstone cliffs that surround it.
 Not a swimmer?
 Dune du Sud is the perfect place to build sand castles, collect seashells or just sit and meditate by the sea.
 Just make sure to explore the caves hidden in the volcanic rock formations before you leave!

 Sample the Magdalen Islands’ Finest Cheeses

 Each Canadian province has its own culinary specialty: think Alberta’s beef, Saskatchewan’s Saskatoon berries and Ontario’s wine.
 When it comes to Quebec, that specialty is, of course, cheese, and it doesn’t get any better than La Fromagerie du Pied-de-Vent.
 “Pied-de-vent” is an expression among Madelinots that loosely translates to “the sun’s rays piercing through the clouds,” and that’s a great way to describe the famed semi-soft cheese that comes from these parts.
 Pied-de-Vent is made from the milk of a single dairy herd of Canadienne cows exclusive to the Magdalen Islands.
 Equally drool-worthy is Jeune-Coeur, a farmstead cheese that’s ripened for three weeks.
 Oh, and it pretty much melts in your mouth, too.

 Blow Glass with Ace Craftspeople

 The Magdalen Islands may not be the first place that springs to mind when you think of world-class art, but one visit to La Méduse is enough to convince you otherwise.
 Opened in 1985, the glassblowing studio and boutique is renowned for its glass spheres in which coloured powders are suspended to resemble jellyfish (the perfect souvenir of your time in the islands).
 Owner Catherine Chevrier-Turbide and her team of artisans provides glass-working classes to visitors, but you’ll probably need to schedule more than one session if you want gallery-worthy results—in fact, according to Chevrier-Turbide, it takes at least seven years of experience to master the craft.

-6. Book a Craft Beer Tasting
+Book a Craft Beer Tasting

 Stroll Along La Grave

 If you want to get a good idea of what the Magdalen Islands were like when the first Acadians arrived on the archipelago in the 1700s, look no further than La Grave on the island of Havre-Aubert.
 Situated along a scenic pebbled beach and designated a historical site in 1983, La Grave is the Magdalen Islands version of a bustling town square.
 While browsing the strip, be sure to stop by Musée de la Mer to discover more of the Madelinots’ rich history, or take a peek in one of the street’s many quirky boutiques.
-Just don’t leave until you’ve treated yourself to a slice of homemade cake at Café La Grave.

 Master the Art of Sand Castles

 Remember how much fun you had building sand castles as a kid?
 The artisans at Atelier Côtier have taken that summer pastime to new heights.
 This one-of-a-kind studio showcases stunning sculptures and figurines made of sand sourced from the over-300 kilometres of beaches across the Magdalen Islands, and reinforced with a special adhesive to give them the consistency of limestone.
-Want to reconnect with your childhood?
-Book a class with Albert Cummings (who founded the studio with his wife, Nicole Gregoire), and get schooled in the art of sand castle architecture.

 Spend the Night in a Converted Convent